PORCELAIN BY ANTOINETTE

 Porcelain dinnerware

-Porcelain becomes glass-like which is the key to the facts below.
-If properly fired, the clay and glaze fuse together to become one clay-glaze layer, which makes it stronger than most other clay types.
-A simple way to know if porcelain is well fired, is to tap on the side.
+A simple way to know if porcelain is well-fired is to tap on the side.
 If it makes a lyrical ringing sound, chances are good that it is vitrified.

 Why is porcelain dinnerware preferred in the kitchen?